St Angela's College, Cork: Academic

 The school operates the usual courses for the Junior Certificate, Transition Year and Leaving Certificate with the subjects:

-Religion, Gaeilge, English, Maths, History, Geography, French, Science, Physical Education, Music, Accounting, German, Business Studies, Art, Home Economics – Social & Scientific, Music, Applied Maths, Physics, Chemistry, Biology.
+Religion, Gaeilge, English, Maths, History, Geography, French, Science, Physical Education, Music, Accounting, German, Business Studies, Art, Home Economics – Social & Scientific, Music, Design and Communication Graphics, Physics, Chemistry, Biology.

 History

 St. Angela's College was founded in 1887 to educate the girls in Cork city.
 The school was a foundation from the earlier Ursuline Convent in Blackrock, Cork at the request of Bishop O’Callaghan.
 It was initially based in a former police station on St. Patrick's Hill.
 The first student was Mary Ryan, later the first woman university professor in Ireland or Great Britain.
 The high uptake of places in the school meant that building began immediately and the new school building was opened the following year.

-St. Joseph's, a single storey building on the grounds was added to as it was intended to serve the third level section of the school.
-Since there was difficulty in girls attending University, although they could get a degree from the Royal University of Ireland, a degree course location was needed outside of Dublin or Belfast.
+St. Joseph's, a single-storey building on the grounds was added to as it was intended to serve the third-level section of the school.
+Since there was difficulty in girls attending university, although they could get a degree from the Royal University of Ireland, a degree course location was needed outside of Dublin or Belfast.
 Other courses which were provided for the older students post secondary school were around Teacher Training, Secretarial Skills and Home Economics.
 It was one of only five colleges for women in Ireland in 1895.
 Once the National University of Ireland was implemented in 1908 and the Queen's university became University College Cork, the third level aspect of the school was no longer required.
 However the secondary school retains this in the full name of the school, St. Angela’s College and High School.

+Extra-curricular activities

+St. Angela's College provides a number of extra-curricular activities including hockey, tennis, basketball and Gaelic football.

+Recent developments

+O'Donnell & Tuomey Architects were commissioned in early 1999 to develop a new building for the school.
+The process lasted 16 years but came to completion in 2016, earning numerous awards: